DYANE N. SHERWOOD, PhD

 "Joe the Alchemist"

-The image on the left is from an alchemical manuscript belonging to Glasgow University.
-It shows "The Projection of the Tincture from the Heart of the King."
-It shows the King as the Sun who gives from his heart the the tincture whose making was the goal of alchemy.
+The image on the left, "The Projection of the Tincture from the Heart of the King," is from an alchemical manuscript belonging to Glasgow University.
+It shows the King as the Sun who gives from his heart the the tincture, the secret substance which the alchemists aspired to create.
 He is surrounded by figures with the signs of the planets, who receive the tincture just as the planets receive light from the sun.

 In this article, in a special issue devoted to Joseph L. Henderson on his 100th birthday, I described him as I knew him and likened him to the the king in this image, who rules not through the assertion of authority by from the heart.